 Leora Tanenbaum, in her book Catfight, points out that women have always competed, but primarily with each other.
 Despite the assumption that women are “relaters,” she asserts that women are conditioned to view each other as adversaries rather than as allies.
 This is not to say that women and competition are mutually exclusive.
 Historically, there have been few arenas in which women could compete, so they have been forced to focus on the areas with which they are familiar.
 Being attractive, marrying ” well”, giving birth to strong and healthy children and creating perfect homes.
 Competition between women has therefore traditionally been less public, but playing out in full force nevertheless and not to be underestimated.

 The word compete is rooted in the Latin “cum petere” meaning ” to strive together“.
 Somewhere between the decline of the Latin language and the 21st century, being a competitive woman has taken on derogatory connotations.
-Two men slugging it out whether physically or metaphorically, becomes a sight to behold or feared, while 2 women, who are conditioned to put others’ needs first, doing the same thing, is regarded as a ” bitch fest” or “a catfight“, with nowhere near the same gladiatorial status or even interest.
+Two men slugging it out whether physically or metaphorically, becomes a sight to behold or feared, while two women, who are conditioned to put others’ needs first, doing the same thing, is regarded as a ” bitch fest” or “a catfight“, with nowhere near the same gladiatorial status or even interest.

 In Bittersweet, Love Envy and Competition in Women’s Friendships, Susie Orbach and Luise Eichenbaum describe the differences in male and female competition.
 Girls form relationships (the true meaning of ” cum petere” perhaps?), while boys are raised to assert themselves over others.
 “Whereas women search for self through connection with others, men search for self through distinguishing themselves from others.”